rvrebcev/near-development-101/content/near101_chapter_1.md

 The return type of the function is `string | null`, since we can return either a product name or `null` if the product doesn't exist.

-In the function body we call the `get` function on the `products` instance, pass the key as a parameter and return the value.
+In the function body we call the `get` function on the `products` mapping, pass the key as a parameter and return the value.

 The final code for this section looks like this:
 ```javascript=